Luisfcaro/PT480_Symfony_PostgreSQL/README.md

 Welcome to the PT480 Symfony PostgreSQL project.
 Follow the steps below to set up and run the project on your local machine.

+## Prerequisites

+- PHP 8.3.*
+- Symfony CLI v5.10.*

+This proyect has been coded with Symfony 7.1 and PHP 8.2

 ## 1. Clone the Repository

 Start by cloning the repository with the following command: